david35008/Challengeme/API/teams.md

 ## Add Users to a Team

-### Request

-To create a team on ChallengeMe send a `POST` request to:
+To add users to a team on ChallengeMe send a `POST` request to:
 ```
 POST http://35.239.15.221:8080/api/v1/webhooks/teams/add-users/:userId
 ```
-- userId on the requesting platform
+- teamId on the requesting platform
 With headers as such:
 ```JavaScript
 Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6Ikp // the word "Bearer" followed by your webhook token